Royysr/IASFilter/README.md

 - OS: https://doi.org/10.1038/s41597-022-01142-7

 All datasets used in our work are listed above, which are publicly and freely available.
 We gratefully acknowledge these studies for providing the datasets in this work.

-To split datasets and inject noise, please use the script:
+Also, we also provide source data for our results: https://github.com/Royysr/IASFilter-source_data To split datasets and inject noise, please use the script:
 ```text
 analysis_script/inject_noise.ipynb